Vladpetr/WeatherApp/README.md

 # WeatherApp
-A web application that allows to keep an eye on the weather
+A web application that allows to keep an eye on the weather.

 **WeatherApp** uses Flask-SQLAlchemy to connect a database to the web application and work with a weather service API to get the current weather from all over the world.